Liberals told to rethink child care policy to claim to be ‘feminist government’

-OTTAWA — A Trudeau “feminist government” should be doing more to create a universal daycare system, and prevent the funding from being lost in electoral politics, says a leading expert.
+OTTAWA — Prime Minister Justin Trudeau’s efforts to run a feminist government should take an extra step to create a universal daycare system, and prevent the funding from being lost in electoral politics, says a leading expert.

 The federal treasury is set to spend $7.5 billion over a decade to help fund child-care spaces across the country.

-Social Development Minister Jean-Yves Duclos is to be in Hamilton on Wednesday to talk about the Liberals’ child care commitment, which over the first three years will cost $1.3 billion and potentially create or maintain 40,000 subsidized spaces nationally.
+Social Development Minister Jean-Yves Duclos was scheduled to be in Hamilton on Wednesday to talk about the Liberals’ child care commitment, which over the first three years will cost $1.3 billion and potentially create or maintain 40,000 subsidized spaces nationally.

-A self-declared “feminist government” should consider quickly doing more toward a universal system that could boost women’s participation in the labour force, Brock University’s Kate Bezanson argues in a paper published in the most recent issue of the Journal of Law and Equity.
+The Liberals have often talked about being a “feminist government,” and while they have taken steps towards that goal, they should consider quickly doing more toward a universal system that could boost women’s participation in the labour force, Brock University’s Kate Bezanson argues in a paper published in the most recent issue of the Journal of Law and Equity.

-Bezanson, an expert on feminist policy and chair of Brock’s sociology department, said in an interview there is a disconnect between the policies the Liberals have enacted, particularly on child care spending and new parental leave policies, and the apsirational talk about the gender equality.
+Bezanson, an expert on feminist policy and chair of Brock’s sociology department, said in an interview there is a disconnect between the scope of policies the Liberals have enacted, particularly on child care spending and new parental leave policies, and the aspirational talk about the gender equality.

 In some cases, government policy seems at times to replicate those of the previous Conservative government, which the Liberals frequently criticize.